jpverkamp/blog/content/reviews/books/V.E. Schwab/Shades of Magic/2 - A Gathering of Shadows.md

 <!--more-->

-{{< goodreads book="A Darker Shade of Magic" >}} was dark and fantastic, with wide varieties of magic and travels/travelers between worlds and things going from bad to worse.
+[[A Darker Shade of Magic]]() was dark and fantastic, with wide varieties of magic and travels/travelers between worlds and things going from bad to worse.
 In the end, good triumphs over evil (more or less).
 So where to go for a sequel?

 The Tri-Wizard tournament!